SidG13/SidG13.github.io/research.md

 image: assets/images/research.png
 ---

-In the absolute broadest terms, my interests lie in discovering the molecular mechanisms underlying the production of phenotypic variation in complex traits.
-During my Ph.D. with [Todd Castoe](https://www.castoelaboratory.org/), I began exploring the production of venom differences in snake venom systems, which are notable for the incredible variation in venom composition, even within the same species.
-Delving into this question required the combined use of many different genomic techniques, such as RNA-seq, ATAC-seq, single-cell methods, whole genome data and others.
-I go into more detail on specific research themes, and work I was involved in below.
+In the absolute broadest terms, my interests lie in understanding the molecular mechanisms underlying the production of phenotypic variation in complex traits.
+During my Ph.D. with [Todd Castoe](https://www.castoelaboratory.org/), I began exploring the production of phenotypic differences in snake venom systems, which are notable for the incredible variation in venom composition, even between individuals of the same species.
+Delving into this question required the combined use of several different genomic techniques, such as RNA-seq, ATAC-seq, single-cell methods, whole genome data and others.
+Below, I go into more detail on specific research themes and work I've been involved with.

 <br>